gnishtha05/Pulpnet-ACA-/README.md

 **Model Selection**

-We use a pre trained model RoBERTa from Hugging Face's Transformes library
+We use a pre trained model RoBERTa from Hugging Face's Transformers library

 **Streamlit Deployment**